Buenaventura Valle Del Cauca Department, Colombia Travel Guide

 Seek out opportunities to learn traditional craft-making from local artisans.

-Cultivate awareness and appreciation for your surroundings.
+Cultivate understanding and appreciation for your surroundings.

 Practice interacting respectfully with diverse cultures and languages.